 Simon Stringer was one of the first Liverpool John Moores University students to attend the field course, we found out what made this experience so special.

-The first LJMU students at Ugalla.
-Simon is on the right next to Ugalla co-director and LJMU lecturer, Dr Alex Piel.
+The first LJMU students at GMERC.
+Simon is on the right next to co-director and LJMU lecturer, Dr Alex Piel.

 Simon Stringer talks about his experience

-LJMU student Simon Stringer recently took part in the first field studies trip to the Ugalla Primate Project as a part of the MSc Primate Behaviour and Conservation programme.
+LJMU student Simon Stringer recently took part in the first field studies trip to GMERC as a part of the MSc Primate Behaviour and Conservation programme.
 We ask Simon about his experiences.

 Why did you want to take part in this field trip?